GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

     the second determines the :math:`y`-coordinate.
 In
     `grdcontour <grdcontour.html>`_, you can also use
-    the two codes **Z+** and **Z-** as shorthands for the location of the grid’s global maximum and minimum, respectively.
+    the two codes **Z+** and **Z-** as shorthands for the location of the grid's global maximum and minimum, respectively.
 For example, the *line* **LT**/**RB** is a diagonal from the upper left to the lower right map corner, while **Z-**/135W/15S is a line from the grid minimum to the point (135W, 15S).